Climbing Mount Nyiragongo in the Congo is one of the best things I’ve ever done in my entire life!

 Mount Nyiragongo is an active volcano and lava lake that lies in the Virunga National Park, near to the city of Goma in the Democratic Republic of the Congo, or the DRC as it’s more commonly known.

-I’d wanted to visit the DRC for sometime, ever since I read Blood River: A Journey to Africa’s Broken Heart, before my first trip to the continent.
+I’d wanted to visit the DRC for some time, ever since I read Blood River: A Journey to Africa’s Broken Heart, before my first trip to Africa.
 An adventure down the Congo River would be my absolute dream trip.
 I mean, everyone says not to go there, which rightly or wrongly makes it that bit more appealing to me.

 Climbing Mount Nyiragongo in the Congo (DRC): Everything You Need to Know

 As soon as I met my group in Kigali, Rwanda, we all started talking about our impending

 “Have you been training?”, “How fit are you?”, “No me neither”.
 I could tell everyone (me included) was a little anxious about the climb (and about the fact that we were going into the Congo) but I knew it would be one of the greatest adventures of our lives and so I just kept telling everyone this.

 “We’ll go slow, pole pole, it’s gonna be amazing…” I had to put my nerves aside, I was team leader after all, therefore responsible for keeping up morale and confidence.

 The night before our climb, we stayed in Gisenyi on the Rwandan side of the border, crossing into the DRC early the following morning.
 I’d organised everything in advance with my local contacts, so it was all pretty straightforward and surprisingly, the border crossing was a dream.